Epoxy Flooring Lifespan: How Long Do Epoxy Floors Last?

 • Passenger vehicles vs loaded forklifts and pallet jacks.

-• Static loads from racking, machinery or lifts.
+• Static loads from racking, machinery, and lifts.

-• Point impacts from dropped tools, drums or parts.
+• Point impacts from dropped tools, drums, and heavy parts.

 4. Environment & climate (Vancouver & BC)